Last update to this page: May 09, 2021

-Welcome to malak.ca, home to Don's House of Fine Patisseries, winemaking, scouting, Star Trek, anti-wussley stuff, the Swedish Chef, and general silliness updating my website, which these days (as of about 2018, this update in 2020,) is updating my blog and my recipe archive.
+Welcome to malak.ca, home to Don's House of Fine Patisseries, winemaking, scouting, Star Trek, anti-wussley stuff, the Swedish Chef, and general silliness updating my website, which these days (as of about 2018) is updating my blog and my recipe archive.

 Here is my recipe archive, which is updated semi-quasi-irregularly and unannounced, whenever I add a new recipe or update the text of a recipe.